Medicina De Las Flores

 Passiflora Cerulea essence in Australia

-When there are mental/emotional blockages, traumas, limiting beliefs and destructive behaviours that are causing imbalances, it is not uncommon for the flowers to bring those aspects into sharper focus within our awareness so that they can be named, held/attuned to and integrated.
-This process can be very uncomfortable and can take place over varying timelines depending on the person.
+When there are mental/emotional blockages, traumas and unhelpful stories that are causing imbalances, it is not uncommon for the flowers to bring those aspects into sharper focus within our awareness so that they can be named, held/attuned to and integrated.
+It’s good to be aware that the healing trajectory that the plants take us on can be non-linear and really uncomfortable at times.
+It’s okay to slow down or take breaks if you aren’t resourced to keep going, but leaning into difficult or painful experiences is often a key part in the change these plants can bring about.

-My connection with the flowers are most commonly expressed in song or art
+My connection with the flowers are most commonly expressed in song, art or poetry

 Although there are no quick-fixes or panaceas in life, flower essences are a subtle yet powerful way to support oneself on the path to balance, harmony, and connection.
 I cannot help feeling immense gratitude to them for sharing their medicine with us.